Diana-Camz/countdown_manager/README.md

 1. Clone this repository:
    `git clone https://github.com/Diana-Camz/countdown_manager.git`

-2. Visit `http://localhost:3000` in your web browser to see the application in action.
+2. Open the project in your code editor and visualize it in the browser using Live Server.

 ## See this Proyect
 You can view this project on the following website: `https://countdown-manager.netlify.app/`